bluedevil2k/Jiffy/README.md

 Every Controller and JSP has the ability to add Access control to it for certain users.
 This can be done in the Controller by simply adding an Annotation to the method with an access level for the function

-    // only the ADMIN call access this function - all others will get a 500 error
+    // only the ADMIN can access this function - all others will get a 500 error
-    @Service(access=UserSession.ADMIN)
+    @Service(access=User.ADMIN)
 	public static ServiceResponse index(ServiceRequest input) throws Exception

 	// or in a JSP file
-    Security.validateAccess(request, UserData.ADMIN);
+    Security.validateAccess(request, User.ADMIN);

 Jiffy Configuration Files
 ====